LinkedIn is constantly evolving.

 So there you have it your guide to creating status updates that clear through LinkedIn’s algorithm.

-Following this structure has single handedly helped us get over 3.5 million views on our posts in under 2 months.
+Following this structure has single handedly helped us get over 6.5 million views on our posts over the past couple months.
 But all this content you’re creating is absolutely worthless if no one sees it.

 Therefore before all this you need to create a solid LinkedIn connection campaign to build yourself a network of targeted people who will engage with the content you’re creating.